Awards & Masterships FAQs

 - The following are not eligible for awards or Masterships*:

 - ACP Awards Committee

-*Exception: Masterships are awarded each year to the outgoing ACP President and Chair of the Board of Regents.
+*Exception: Masterships are awarded to the outgoing ACP President, Chair of the Board of Regents, and Treasurer.

 4. Can someone apply directly for Mastership or an award?